juandinella/penny-mixins/README.md

 ===

 ### Align
-Use it to vertically or horizontally align an element to its parent without using Flexbox The parent item must be with `position: relative` to work.
+Use it to vertically or horizontally align an element to its parent without using Flexbox.
+Parent container must have `position: relative` to work.

 Example:
 ```sass